laradock/laradock/README.md

 If you need help with anything related to this project, shedule a live call with me on [Codementor](https://www.codementor.io/mahmoudz), I'd love to help.

 If you have a short question, send me a direct message on LaraChat, my username is `mahmoud_zalt`.
+Or send me an email on `mahmoud@zalt.me`.

 ## Credits